singular-gpispace/pfd-parallel/README.md

 ```

+As it is currently structured, the user needs only fill in the `<compile-root>`
+and the `<install-root>`, then all other veriables are set relative to these.
 The above structure can of course be altered to suite the compiler's setup,
 as long as the scripts in this REAME are altered accordingly, since they assume
 the directory structure.